 To return to our musical metaphor, MRM enables marketing teams to make beautiful brand music in which the impact of a well-orchestrated output is far greater than the sum of the component parts.

 Nothing new to marketers, the growing fragmentation of audiences means more activity will always be required going forward to reach the same number of people.
 And when you have a lot more channels to manage, efficiency becomes more important – and so does the need for better brand governance and brand consistency.

-Most marketing teams struggle to see and manage the broad customer experience – but a centralised MRM marketing platform puts the CMO in the box seat providing visibility not only over all approved activity, but what’s already in market, what came before and what’s in the pipeline.
+Most marketing teams struggle to see and manage the broad customer experience – but a centralised MRM or marketing operations platform puts the CMO in the box seat, providing visibility not only over all approved activity, but what’s already in market, what came before and what’s in the pipeline.

 In addition, if local execution across all these channels is managed by an external network of agencies, agents, outlets or franchisees, how do you ensure they stay on brand?
 MRM gives you the tools to manage your process across all your brand representatives and channels.

 The specialisation of the marketing workplace came up at a recent event Simple held in the UK where one company was saying they thought they had 280 agencies working for them worldwide – but in fact they had 340.

 In that situation, how do you co-ordinate your marketing and understand what’s happening across all the moving parts?
 In times gone by, there were 4 main media channels and 1 brand manager.
 Now in addition to brand, there’s a digital team, sometimes there’s an email marketing team, a loyalty team, communications and social – and many of these highly specialist divisions have their own agencies.